Introduction to Protocol Testing

 What is Protocol Testing?

 Protocol in general terms means the specific procedure or system of rules to be followed to perform anything.
 It involves testing protocols in the domain of Switching, Routing, Wireless, and VoIP.
 The structure of the packets that are sent over the network is tested.
-While communication between the computers over the network, both the routing protocols (signals) and routing protocols need to follow the instructions.
+While communicating between the computers over the network, both the routing protocols (signals) and routing protocols need to follow the instructions.

 There are the 3 most important things that are tested: